 Jerry R. Schuyler joined Laredo in June 2007 as Executive Vice President and Chief Operating Officer.
 In July 2008, he was promoted to President and Chief Operating Officer and has served in that capacity since that time.
 He is also one of our directors.
 Prior to joining Laredo, he held various executive positions with Atlantic Richfield Company ("ARCO"), Dominion Exploration and Production, Inc. and St. Mary Land & Exploration.
 While at St. Mary Land & Exploration from December 2003 to June 2007, he established their Houston and Midland offices and managed all exploration and production activities in the Gulf of Mexico, Gulf Coast and Permian areas.
-While at Dominion Exploration and Production, Inc. from March 2000 to July 2002, he managed all exploration and production activities in the Gulf Coast, Michigan and Appalachian areas.
+While at Dominion Exploration and Production, Inc. from March 2000 to July 2002, he managed all exploration and production activities in the Gulf of Mexico, Gulf Coast and Permian areas.
+While at Dominion Exploration and Appalachian areas.
 During his years with ARCO from 1977 to 1999, he held several key positions, such as Prudhoe Bay Field Manager, Manager of Worldwide Exploration and Production Planning and President of ARCO Middle East and Central Asia.
 Mr. Schuyler serves on several industry and college related boards of directors.
 He earned a Bachelor of Science degree in Petroleum Engineering from Montana Tech University and attended numerous graduate business courses at University of Houston.